Attendee Information About the Portland Highland Games

 Staying the weekend?

-If you’re looking to make a weekend of it, here are some resources to help plan your stay:
+Beyond the hotel, here are some additional resources to help plan your stay:

 In order to ensure that everyone enjoys the Games, there a few rules to be aware of: